 Once you know the script’s word count, or have had the chance to calculate it based on the final script, you can use Voices.com’s Words to Time Conversion tool to determine a rough idea of how long the read will take to complete, and therefore, how much time you’ll need to dedicate to the project.
 You can compare this with the runtime that your client requests, and reach out to them if you can foresee any disparities between your reading time and the intended length of the project.

 Before you have agreed to take on the project, this is a good moment to review the script and ensure you don’t find any of the content objectionable.
 Remember that you don’t have to record or associate yourself with anything that makes you uncomfortable.
-If you’re worried that taking part in a certain project could tarnish your reputation, respectfully raise your concerns to your client, or consider turning down the project.
+If you’re worried that taking part in a certain project could hurt your reputation or compromise your values, respectfully raise your concerns to your client, or consider turning down the project.